Here’s what this article covers:

 Halal is an Arabic word that relates to something being lawful or permitted.
 It is a common word among Muslims to define approved practices.

-Interestingly, this form of investments has existed since the 7th century.
+Interestingly, this form of investment has existed since the 7th century.
 But only started to experience formalization in the 1960s.
 Another interesting part is that the entire halal finance industry hovers around a $2 trillion valuation!

 The major types of halal investments are:

-- Sukuk Bonds
+1. Sukuk Bonds

-- Ijarah
+2. Ijarah

-- Murabaha
+3. Murabaha

-- Halal equity funds
+4. Halal equity funds

-How do you Earn Returns on Halal Investments?
+How do you earn returns on Halal Investments?

 Sukuk Bonds